23 Feb Global Inspirations

 The great room is at the center of the home, where scissor trusses in the reclaimed wood ceiling are reminiscent of old barns and play off the sandstone fireplace and the oak flooring.
 An asymmetrical hallway, meant to call to mind old Nevada mine shafts, leads to the master wing.
 On one side of the hallway is a media room set off by sliding corrugated metal barn doors.
 Branzell chose the metal as a reminder of the material used in Malaysia and throughout Asia on working-class homes, as well as a nod to the old homesteads around Nevada.

 Opposite the media room is an office.
-Both the Wilkersons worked in the airline industry—Andrea for more than two decades as a flight attendant, Collin designing airplane interiors—and the aviation theme is prominent here.
+Both Collin and Andrea worked in the airline industry—Andrea for more than two decades as a flight attendant, Collin designing airplane interiors—and the aviation theme is prominent here.
 The two desks, designed by Branzell and made by MTC’s millworks, taper in the style of airplane wings, while the riveted metal ceiling is reminiscent of the airplane facade of World War II fighter planes.
 The 400-plus-pound door looks like that of a Piper Cub hangar door.

 The hallway ends at the master wing, which includes a luxurious steam shower and soaking tub in the bathroom, while in the bedroom, bamboo wallpaper nods to the couple’s roots.
 Views look out to the Sweetwater Mountains in the distance, as well as the Pine Nut and Sierra ranges.
 The property also overlooks the old Schneider Ranch, one of the oldest ranches in Nevada.